 - Deny the appeal because it does not fall within the parameters of or comply with the requirements set forth in this Code.

-Any question of interpretation regarding the Code shall be referred to the Dean of Students or his or her designee for final determination, subject to appeal to the Vice President for Student Affairs.
+Any question of interpretation regarding the Code shall be referred to the dean of students or their designee for final determination, subject to appeal to the vice president for student affairs.

-The Code should be reviewed periodically under the direction of the Coordinator of Student Conduct.
+The Code should be reviewed periodically under the direction of the director of student conduct.
 In all cases, review of this document should be done by bodies which include students appointed by the Student Government Association.

 Substantive changes recommended for the Code as a result of the review process shall be submitted to the Board of Governors for approval and adoption.

 For purposes of this Code, the following terms have the following meaning:

 "Academic Dishonesty": Any one of the following acts constitutes academic dishonesty: